pingcap/docs-tidb-operator/en/access-tidb.md

 ---
-title: Access the TiDB Cluster in Kubernetes
+title: Access the TiDB Cluster on Kubernetes
-summary: Learn how to access the TiDB cluster in Kubernetes.
+summary: Learn how to access the TiDB cluster on Kubernetes.
 aliases: ['/docs/tidb-in-kubernetes/dev/access-tidb/']
 ---